NDAR123909/reservoir-lorenz-regime-transitions/README.md

 ## Results

-All five contributions pass, and the acceptance bar for each of them is quoted with their respective results below:
+All five pass.
+Each result is quoted against its bar.

 - **C1** passes on all three criteria
   1. Regime-class accuracy 100% on the full